Summary of Significant Accounting Policies

 Assets Held for Sale

 In February 2020, the Company entered into an asset purchase agreement with an unrelated third party for the sale of substantially all of the assets used in connection with the operation of BF Dania Beach, LLC.
-The closing of this transaction has been delayed due to additional negotiation that has been on-going.
+The closing of this transaction has been delayed due to additional on-going negotiations.
 In the event the transaction is terminated, the Company will begin operating this BurgerFi restaurant, and return the deposit of $0.9 million included in other current assets to the unrelated third-party purchaser.
-Assets used in the operations of BF Dania Beach, LLC totaling $0.7 million have been classified as held for sale in the accompanying consolidated balance sheets as of July 3, 2023 and January 2, 2023.
-In March 2023, the Company approved a plan for sale of an intangible asset of an Anthony’s location with a carrying value of $0.8 million, which is classified as held for sale in the accompanying consolidated balance sheets as of July 3, 2023.
+Assets used in the operations of BF Dania Beach, LLC totaling $0.7 million have been classified as held for sale in the accompanying consolidated balance sheets as of October 2, 2023 and January 2, 2023.

 Other Current Liabilities

 The Company incurs liabilities resulting from its customer loyalty program.
-As of July 3, 2023 and January 2, 2023, the Company had $0.9 million and $0.8 million, respectively of liabilities for loyalty program in the accompanying consolidated balance sheets.
+As of October 2, 2023 and January 2, 2023, the Company had $0.9 million and $0.8 million, respectively of liabilities for its loyalty program in the accompanying consolidated balance sheets.

 The entire disclosure for all significant accounting policies of the reporting entity.